YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

    N   to   Z   SCRATCH
    $DEFAULT

+.. _h4-database-cache-problems:

 ++++++++++++++++++++++++++++
 H4 - Database Cache Problems
 ++++++++++++++++++++++++++++

 To increase the access speed, YottaDB buffers data exchanged between processes and database files in the shared memory cache.
 If information in the memory cache is damaged, it can block the transfer of data to the disk.

 *IF A PROCESS HAS BEEN DETERMINED (FROM SECTION H3) TO NEVER RELEASE FULL OWNERSHIP OF THE DATABASE CRITICAL SECTION*, there may be a problem with the database cache.
 To determine where the problem is occurring terminate the process.
 If this clears the hang, the problem was not in the database but in the process, which was somehow damaged.
-Refer to `section P1 <./integrity.html#p1-process-damage>`_.
+Refer to :ref:`p1-process-damage`.
 Otherwise, another process showing the same symptoms takes the place of the terminated process.
 In this case, the cache is damaged.

 *IF THE CACHE IS DAMAGED*, it must be reinitialized.
 It is crucial to stop all other database activity during cache initialization.
-Refer to `section Q1 <./integrity.html#q1-restricting-database-access>`_ before continuing with this section.
+Refer to :ref:`q1-restricting-database-access` before continuing with this section.

 To minimize database damage due to cache reinitialization, and to confirm that the problem is due to a damaged cache, use the DSE command CRITICAL SEIZE followed by BUFFER_FLUSH.
 The DSE command BUFFER_FLUSH attempts to flush the database cache which is a benign operation.
 Wait at least one minute for this operation to complete.

-*IF THE BUFFER_FLUSH DOES NOT HANG*, the cache is not damaged, and you should review all previous steps starting with `section H1 <./integrity.html#h1-process-hangs>`_.
+*IF THE BUFFER_FLUSH DOES NOT HANG*, the cache is not damaged, and you should review all previous steps starting with :ref:`h1-process-hangs`.

 *IF THE BUFFER_FLUSH DOES HANG*, use the DSE command WCINIT to reinitialize the cache.
 This command requires confirmation.
 Never use WCINIT on a properly operating database.
 After a WCINIT always perform at least a MUPIP INTEG FAST to detect any induced damage that has a danger of spreading.
-If the WCINIT command hangs, clear the critical section as described in `section H5 <./integrity.html#h5-critical-section-problems>`_ and reissue the WCINIT.
+If the WCINIT command hangs, clear the critical section as described in :ref:`h5-critical-section-problems` and reissue the WCINIT.

+.. _h5-critical-section-problems:

 ++++++++++++++++++++++++++++++
 H5 - Critical Section Problems